annashipman/annashipman.github.io/_posts/2024-01-14-learnings-on-strategy-work.md

 ## What I planned to achieve

-I had planned propose our strategic direction, including any changes we’d need to make to our technical architecture or organisation.
+I had planned to work out our strategic direction, including any changes we’d need to make to our technical architecture or organisation.

 My proposed end goal of the three months included:

 - a plan for what technical work would be required and roughly how complex it was
 - how might the desired end state fit with current funding models
 - what the cost impact would be
-- and a team for initial changes ready to start work
+- a team for initial changes ready to start work

-I also had hoped that we would reach that point by clarifying the overarching strategy.
+I had also hoped that we would reach these goals by clarifying the overarching strategy.

 This sounds laughably ambitious now, but when I proposed this piece of work, I genuinely thought I would be able to get all or most of that done in the agreed time.